stamakro/revival-ppi/README.md

 ### GO annotations
 We used the Gene Ontology released on January 1st 2020, which is provided at `data/go/go.obo`

-GO annotations of *S. cerevisae* (version 59), *A. thaliana* (version 170) and SwissProt proteins were downloaded from the Gene Ontology Annotation website ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/old/ .\
+GO annotations of *S. cerevisae* (version 59), *A. thaliana* (version 170) and SwissProt proteins were downloaded from the Gene Ontology Annotation website [found here](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/old/) .\
 For tomato,

 ## 2. Dependencies